mathematica-pub/frontend-shared-packages/libs/ui-components/src/lib/combobox/combobox-readme.md

   also be used as a displayed label in the box component when no selections are made.
 This will override any static label a user has projected as a `boxLabel` in the box component.
 Default to false.
-- `findsOptionOnTyping: boolean`: Moves simulated focus to option that matches string that a user types.
-If listbox is closed, opens box and moves simulated focus.
-Replicates native `<select>` functionality.
-Default is true.

 Outputs: